 In many ways this Book summarizes the preceding four and is understood to contain speeches made by Moses near the end of his time leading Israel through the desert.
-The first two parashat are a speech that reviews Israel's history starting with the departure from Mt.
+The first two parashats are a speech that reviews Israel's history starting with the departure from Mt.
 Horeb (aka Sinai), where the Covenant was established.
 Then comes a "repetition of the Law," which is what the word Deuteronomy means.
 Moses is guiding the renewal of the Covenant with the children of the generation that received the Covenant originally.
 Lastly the transferal of leadership to Joshua and Moses' death are chronicled.

-This parashat sets the stage for the Book, then Moses begins his history lesson, focusing on the delegation of most of his judging work to a hierarchy of judges, the spy mission and its short-term consequences, the wanderings in the desert, the judgments on the Heshbonites and the Bashanites, and the dividing of the land between the tribes along with the charging of the Eastern tribes to participate in the remaining military actions beyond the Jordan River.
+This particular parashat starts by setting the stage for the entire Book, then Moses begins his history lesson, focusing on the delegation of most of his judging work to a hierarchy of judges, the spy mission and its short-term consequences, the wanderings in the desert, the judgments on the Heshbonites and the Bashanites, and the dividing of the land between the tribes along with the charging of the Eastern tribes to participate in the remaining military actions beyond the Jordan River.
+I presented this drash four years ago at the northern Maryland havarah Shabbat service (Embassy Church was unavailable to Ahavat Yeshua that day).
+As a lot has changed during those years, some of which make this drash more pertinent to us, and since most of you have never heard it, I believe Yah desires this slightly enhanced reprise.